zhenhu9/Linux-Notes/Linux_tmux.md

 **Copy mode**:

      [           Enter copy mode to copy text or view the history.
+        'C-SPACE'          Start to select texts.
+        'C-W', 'ALT-W'     Yank the selection.

      ]           Paste the most recently copied buffer of text.

      Page Up     Enter copy mode and scroll one page up.